ProjectEvergreen/greenwood/packages/plugin-babel/README.md

 }
 ```

-Create a _babel.config.cjs_ in the root of your project with your own custom plugins / settings that you've installed and want to use.
+Create a _babel.config.cjs_ in the root of your project with your own custom plugins / settings that you've installed and want to use:

 ```javascript
 module.exports = {